Rangi42/polishedcrystal/FAQ.md

 ### Where do I get this item?

+* Exp Share is given by Elm's Aide in the Azalea Town/Ilex Forest gate house.
+* Linking Cord is given by Elm's Aide in the Ecruteak City west gate house.
+A second one in Johto can be found in the lower levels of Union Cave.
+* Macho Brace is given by Elm's Aide in Cliff Gate, accessible from Cianwood City.
+* Lucky Egg is given by Elm's Aide in Blackthorn City.
 * Helix Fossil and Dome Fossil are in Mt.
 Moon, or may appear from breakable rocks.
 * Old Amber is in Pewter City, or may appear from breakable rocks.
-* Razor Claw is in Quiet Cave, or held by some wild Johto form Sneasel.
+* Razor Claw is in Quiet Cave, or held by some wild Johto-form Sneasel.
 * Razor Fang is in Victory Road, or held by some wild Gligar.
 * Electirizer is in Rock Tunnel, or held by some wild Electabuzz family.
 * Magmarizer is on Cinnabar Island, or held by some wild Magmar family.